|1||First solution to integrate Telehealth / Telemedicine onto Blockchain|

 We started our platform development two and half years ago.
 Successfully boot strapped the process to bring our Apotheka solution to market.

-To understand fully the value stream of a hospital or clinical operations we built an Electronic Medical records platform.
+To understand fully the value stream of a hospital or clinical operations we built a simulated Electronic Medical records platform.
 Thereafter we integrated Blockchain in key areas of Patient scheduling/Registration, Point of care and Revenue cycle (payment flow to include insurance companies).

-In November 2018 we officially launched our platform to the healthcare and technology community in Los Angeles.
+In November 2018 we officially launched our phase 1 platform to the healthcare and technology community in Los Angeles.

-We are now activating our fundraising efforts through Wefunder so that we can start our marketing and client acquisition phase.
+We are now activating our fundraising efforts through Wefunder so that we can start our marketing, client acquisition and finalizing phase 2 Digital Health Passport solution.

 We look forward to all of you joining us in building the next unicorn venture!